Certified Circuits: Stability Guarantees for Mechanistic Circuits: Experimental Setup

-\myparagraph{Sufficiency.} We measure circuit \emph{sufficiency} by whether the model's prediction is preserved when computation is restricted to the discovered circuit.
-This \emph{sufficiency pruning} evaluation is standard in circuit discovery: one ablates all non-circuit components (or equivalently, runs the model with only the circuit active) and measures task performance using the remaining subnetwork~\citep{conmy2023towards, meng2022locating, wang2023interpretability, dreyer2024pure}.
-Concretely, for a circuit $C_c$ discovered for class $c$, we zero all non-circuit channels at each residual block and evaluate the pruned model on the corresponding concept dataset $\mathcal{D}_c$.
-We report \emph{mean circuit class accuracy} (cACC), the average classification accuracy across evaluated classes:
+\paragraph{Sufficiency.} We measure circuit sufficiency by preservation of model predictions when computation is restricted to the discovered circuit, following standard practice~\citep{conmy2023towards,meng2022locating, wang2023interpretability,dreyer2024pure}.
+For class-$c$ circuit $C_c$, we zero non-circuit channels at each residual block and evaluate on concept dataset $\mathcal{D}_c$.
+We report mean circuit-class accuracy